mansmahamat/blog-new-2021/src/content/pages/about.md

 title: About Me
 ---

-I enjoy frontend development because it allows me to build cool interfaces and play with API'S.
+I enjoy frontend development because it allows me to build cool interfaces and play with API's.

 I have always wanted to work in IT since childhood but I never took that direction at school.